JamerG91/python-api-data-extraction-template/README.md

 }

 An excel output will have the high level keys as sheets.
-A .csv will simply append
+A .csv will create a different .csv for each sheet.

 ## Disclaimer
 This repository is for educational and demonstration purposes only.